Sisters of the Resurrection: New York Province

 In September 1926 the sisters opened a nursery for pre-school children in Amsterdam, New York near the carpet mills, which soon expanded to a children's home.
 In 1933 Ignacy Jan Paderewski played a concert to raise funds towards paying off the building.
 The Resurrection Children's Home closed in 1960.
 The sisters also staffed Mount Loretto Nursing Home.

 Maria Regina High School opened in Hartsdale, New York in 1959.

+Earlier, the sisters were invited to teach at St. Mary of Czestochowa School in Schenectady, New York.
+Six sisters arrived in 1907.
+The order continued to teach in the school until it closed in 1979.
+Several sisters remained in service of St. Mary's Parish for many years thereafter.

 The sisters were invited to the Diocese of Trenton in 1965, where they opened St. Veronica's School in Howell.

 Present day

 The Congregation is active in seven countries; the Generalate is in Rome.